 “Man, that car is not stopping for that cop anytime soon.
 It is battery-powered and recharged by both solar and kinetic energy,” Ryan Wolford told the Beacon.
 “This particular prototype, which I helped develop, is a Level 5 autonomous vehicle.
 What this means is that it can drive itself, charge itself, and even program its route without any human assistance.”

 Do you think that is wise at this point?

 “Do I look like I feel wise, mister?
 My jeans are torn, my loafers are getting run over in this roundabout about twice every 25 seconds, I’m trapped in a goddamn circle in the middle of this hicksville town, and my brother Skyy is across the way there sniffing brake pads at Riebe’s for asbestos.”

 Is the car something you are proud of?

 “No, to be honest.
 I can’t believe we didn’t have the foresight to program the damn thing to handle negotiating a freaking 2-lane circle!
 My crew and I programmed this thing to use radar, lidar, GPS, odometry, quantum intuition, metronomes, palindromes, and computer vision to handle virtually any scenario on the road.
 Still, the dumb son-of-a-bitch got itself trapped in a circle.
 Just like the cop behind it.”

 The roundabout remained closed to traffic for another 8 hours.
 The incident finally came to a close when the cruiser, driven by the Grass Valley Police officer, ran out of gas and got rear-ended by the driver-less Google car.

 Both Wolford brothers were arrested and booked into Wayne Brown on charges of just knowing too much for the public good.
-I simply told the officer, Deputy Bush of the GVPD, I would leave his name out of this story, and he let me go.
+I told the officer, Deputy Bush of the GVPD, I would leave his name out of this story, and he let me go.
 The Google car is currently impounded at a local towing yard where it is being looted for parts.